 How to make it

-In a medium mixing bowl, whisk together the eggs, butter and vanilla.
+In a separate medium mixing bowl blend eggs, butter and vanilla till smooth and creamy.

 Bake on the bottom rack for 20 minutes.
 Oven cooking times may vary, so take care not to over-bake or it will end up dry.